Paid Memberships Pro vs MemberPress

-These are some of the most popular features our clients want and use.
-Take a look at how these features stack up.
+These are some of the most popular features membership site owners want and use.
+Take a look at how these membership plugins stack up for your online content.

 While you're reviewing the differences, be sure to think about your business now, and in the future.